Yubraj43/manufacturing-effecinecy-/README.md

    ```

 ## Usage
 Once the application is running, you can input manufacturing data and visualize the efficiency predictions based on the trained model.
-The EDA notebook can be used to explore the dataset and gain insights before model training.
+The EDA notebook can be used to explore the dataset and gain insights before model training
+runing link of the project: https://datasc-56hlqwhswwakalsafni9aa-manufacturing-effeciency.streamlit.app